micmejia/bible-dump/NKJV/Leviticus/Lev 25.md

 According to the multitude of years you shall increase its price, and according to the fewer number of years you shall diminish its price; for he sells to you _according_ to the number _of the years_ of the crops.

 ###### 17
-Therefore you shall not [^a]oppress one another, but you shall fear your God; for I _am_ the Lord your God. ## Provisions for the Seventh Year
+Therefore you shall not oppress one another, but you shall fear your God; for I _am_ the Lord your God. ## Provisions for the Seventh Year

 ###### 18
 'So you shall observe My statutes and keep My judgments, and perform them; and you will dwell in the land in safety.